beejjorgensen/bgipc/src/bgipc_part_0500_fifos.md

 doesn't it?
 Unrelated processes can communicate via pipes!
 (This is an ability you will find yourself wishing for if you use normal pipes for too long.)
-Still, though, the functionality of pipes might not be quite what you need for your applications. <link dest="mq">Message queues</link> might be more your speed, if your system supports them.
+Still, though, the functionality of pipes might not be quite what you need for your applications.
+[Message queues](#mq) might be more your speed, if your system supports them.